kucherenko/awesome-project-questions/README.md

 - Data
     - Where should the data of the system be stored?
     - Are there any legal and regulatory restrictions?
     - What are the data formats?
+    - How long data should be persists?

 ## Non-Functional Requirements
 - General idea, how to measure quality attributes?